 Arrange Records Transfer

-Once you have submitted the form, Archives staff will review it and contact you to arrange records transfer.
+Once you have sent the inventory to the Records Manager, Archives staff will review it and contact you to arrange records transfer.

 Transferring Electronic Records

 University Archives also accepts transfer of permanent electronic records.
 There are a number of methods for transferring electronic records to the Archives, depending on the type and size of files.
-If you have electronic records to transfer, please contact the Archives at 919-684-8066 to discuss records transfer options with the Records Manager and the Digital Records Archivist.
+If you have electronic records to transfer, please contact the Records Manager to discuss records transfer options.

 In most cases, offices responsible for maintaining temporary records do not have adequate space to store them beyond one or two years.
 If temporary records must be moved to an off-site storage location, consider the following needs: